Australian Priority Investment Approach to Welfare

 What are the data sources for the actuarial valuations?

-Underpinning the Priority Investment Approach actuarial valuations is the social security administrative data from the Department of Human Services.
+Underpinning the Priority Investment Approach actuarial valuations is the social security administrative data from Services Australia.
 This data is supplemented by other data sources such as Australian Bureau of Statistics population data, and data from the Household, Income and Labour Dynamics in Australia Survey.

 Will the data used in the actuarial valuations be released?